 Fluke 59 Max vs 62 Max

-Both the Fluke 59 Max and the Fluke 62 Max offer two models within their series: a Max and a Max Plus.
+Both the Fluke 59 Max vs Fluke 62 Max offer two models within their series: a Max and a Max Plus.
 With the Max Plus offering increased distance to spot ratio in both cases.
 The Fluke 59 is the more affordable, and offers good accuracy.
 Although it will not be as good at discerning the measurement zone as the Fluke 62.

 The Fluke 62 also offers improvements in distance to spot ratio and is weatherproofed and drop tested.
 So you can feel confident about using the thermometer, even in difficult working areas.